 - Unblock service instantly: PIA possesses decent unblocking capability.
 In fact, it even works with certain regions of Netflix, as shown in this guide.
 With PIA running on your router, you can simply connect your devices to the internet and commence watching Netflix without having to first turn on the VPN manually.

 With mass surveillance and cybercrimes at their peak, users have no other choice but to encrypt their online activities.
 The malicious entities on the internet are always upgrading their nefarious designs.
-Users should follow suit and protect themselves on all devices by learning how to setup Private Internet Access on router.
+Users should follow suit and protect themselves on all devices by learning how to set up Private Internet Access on the router.

 For more information, see our detailed Private Internet Access review.